kostadin-t/btp-terraform/units/unit_4/lesson_3/README.md

 ### Integrating the module into our code

-To call our module that will handle the entitlements and provisioning of our BTP services and apps, please add this section into the `main.tf` file:
+To call our module that will handle the entitlements and provisioning of our BTP services and apps, we add the following section to the `main.tf`:

 ```terraform
 module "srvc_baseline" {